vivchar/ViewFinder/README.md

 ## ViewFinder
-* Just use ViewFinder instead of any ViewHolder;
+* Just use the ViewFinder instead of any ViewHolder;
-* No more need to create a ViewHolder in your project;
+* No more need to create a ViewHolder in your project.

 ## Example
 ```